Wheel play: History

 One of the earliest recorded instances of the wheel play being used in Major League Baseball (MLB) was when it was executed by the Pittsburgh Pirates against the St. Louis Cardinals on August 14, 1960, resulting, as reported by The Pittsburgh Press, in "an electrifying double play [...] that had the 36,775 fans screaming."
-Several Pirate players and coaches said they had never seen the play before, but the Pirate players who executed the play attributed the original idea to former Chicago Cubs manager Charlie Grimm, whom they thought used it in 1950.
+Several Pirate players and coaches said they had never seen the play before, but the Pirate players who executed the play attributed the original idea to former Chicago Cubs manager Charlie Grimm, who they thought used it in 1950.

 The Cardinals successfully used the wheel play against the Texas Rangers in the second inning of Game 6 of the 2011 World Series.
 With runners on first base and second base and no outs, Texas pitcher Colby Lewis attempted a sacrifice bunt, resulting in a double play when third baseman David Freese fielded the bunt, threw to shortstop Rafael Furcal at third base for the first out, and Furcal threw to second baseman Nick Punto at first base for the second out.

+On October 6, 2025, the Los Angeles Dodgers successfully completed the wheel play against the Philadelphia Phillies in the bottom of the ninth inning of game 2 of the National League Division Series.
+With a runner on second base, third baseman Max Muncy rushed home plate, fielded the ball, and perfectly threw to shortstop Mookie Betts, who covered third base.